EvernodeXRPL/evernode-host/governance-game.md

   - Always Eligible: Foundation is always eligible to vote.
   - Fall-Back Option: If there are no other eligible Participants, the Foundation vote is determinative.

-- In addition, the Foundation vote carries special weight depending upon the status of the Game.
+- In addition, the Foundation vote carries special weight depending upon the status of the game.
 - The Governance Game has three statuses.

   - Piloted: The Foundation vote determines the outcome of all Proposals.
   - Co-Piloted: No Proposal can succeed unless the Foundation Supports it and it fails if the Foundation opposes it.
   - Auto-Piloted: The standard voting rules apply with the Foundation being treated equally with any other Participant.

-- The Game begins Piloted and becomes Co-Piloted at the election of the Foundation.
+- The game begins Piloted and becomes Co-Piloted at the election of the Foundation.
 - If it is Co-Piloted, it becomes Auto-Piloted at the election of the Foundation.
 - If the game is Auto-Piloted, Participants can vote under standard rules to return the game to Piloted or Co-Piloted Status.